NullOpsDevs/NullOps/docs/topics/Architecture-Pre-MVP.md

 - **Immutable Versions**: Historical pipeline versions cannot be modified
 - **Admin Modifications**: Admins can modify pipelines while deployments are running without affecting those deployments
 - **New Deployments**: New deployments always use the latest pipeline version
+- **Plugin Versions**: Pipeline versions store specific plugin image tags, ensuring deployments always use the same plugin versions

 ### Execution Flow
 - Pipelines are executed by agents on deployment nodes
 - Control plane sends pipeline definition (specific version) to agent via WebSocket
 - Control plane monitors pipeline execution status in real-time
+- For each component in the pipeline:
+    1. Agent pulls the plugin Docker image (if not already cached)
+    2. Agent prepares JSON input with parameters and secrets
+    3. Agent executes plugin container: `docker run --rm plugin-image < input.json > output.json`
+    4. Agent captures stdout, stderr, and exit code
+    5. Agent parses JSON output and checks exit code
+    6. If successful, proceed to next component
+    7. If failed, trigger rollback
 - Pipeline executes components sequentially in defined order
 - If any component fails, the entire pipeline fails
 - Failed deployments trigger automatic rollback by the agent
 - Users can retry failed deployments through the UI (uses latest pipeline version)

+### Plugin Execution Environment
+- Plugins run in isolated Docker containers
+- Plugins have no access to agent internals or other deployments
+- Plugins can be configured with resource limits (CPU/RAM per execution)
+- Plugin containers are ephemeral (removed after execution)
+- Plugin execution logs are captured and sent to control plane for user visibility
+- Plugins can access deployment network if needed (configured per plugin)

 ### Failure Handling
 - Component failure = pipeline failure